TerminatorIsGod/CSGORoll-Daily-Rewards-Bot/README.md

 **If you find this program helpful feel free to [leave a vouch](https://www.reddit.com/r/CSGORollServices/comments/1be07ic/csgoroll_daily_rewards_bot/)**

+**CSGORoll has recently changed how affiliate/deposit codes are applied resulting in forcing codes.
+If you would like a version that doesn't force the affiliate code you can request for it on Discord: TerminatorIsGod**

 # Table of Contents

 1. [What is this program?](#what-is-this-program)